majumderkoushik/Movix/README.md

 npm run dev
 Open the app in your browser at http://localhost:5173.

-Contributing
+- Contributing
-Feel free to contribute to the project by submitting issues or pull requests.
+- Feel free to contribute to the project by submitting issues or pull requests.
 Your feedback and contributions are highly appreciated!

-License
-This project is licensed under the MIT License.